seccubus/seccubus/README.md

 Bug Fixes
 ---------
-* #260 - Runs not slowing in Seccubus v2.16
+* #260 - Runs not showing in Seccubus v2.16